samsquire/additive-guis/README.md

  * Each predicate changes the tree where rendered HTML will be placed.
  * Widget HTML is produced through mapping and filtering collections as per a React GUI.
  * **Codeless layout** Stating facts about the layout means you do not need to manually position elements into a layout with code.
  * **Predicate join** If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of join on the UI generation code for those two pieces of data.
-This is because you are generating two child widgets, each from a mapping.
+This is because you are generating two child widgets, each from their respect mapping a collection.

  This is an example, you have a form object with fields inside and you have an errors object with errors for each field.
 To join them together, you could use a predicate like this:
  ```
  predicates = [
     "errors.lastName above form.fields.lastName",
  ]
  ```
 From the errors code you should receive the form.fields.lastName as an input.
 And from the fields object, you should be able to access the current error.
 It's cyclical.

+How errors.lastName renders is dependent on that react widget.